-- Intermediate P.O.S.T.: Effective October 1, 2015, Deputies who attain a Nevada Intermediate P.O.S.T. certificate will qualify for a one point two five percent (1.25%) of base pay education incentive.
-Deputies will continue to receive the 1.25% incentive until such time the employee is promoted from the Deputy rank or upon termination of employment with the County. - Advanced P.O.S.T.: Effective April 1, 2016, Deputies who attain a Nevada Advanced P.O.S.T. certificate will qualify for a one point two five percent (1.25%) of base pay education incentive.
-Deputies will continue to receive the 1.25% incentive until such time the employee is promoted from the Deputy rank or upon termination of employment with the County.
+- 1. Intermediate P.O.S.T.: Effective July 1, 2024, Deputies who attain a Nevada Intermediate P.O.S.T. certificate will qualify for a one point five percent (1.5%) of base pay education incentive.
+Deputies will continue to receive the 1.5% incentive until such time the employee is promoted from the Deputy rank or upon termination of employment with the County. - 2.
+Advanced P.O.S.T.: Effective July 1, 2024, Deputies who attain a Nevada Advanced P.O.S.T. certificate will qualify for a two percent (2%) of base pay education incentive.
+Deputies will continue to receive the 2% incentive until such time the employee is promoted from the Deputy rank or upon termination of employment with the County. - 3.
+Bachelor's Degree: Effective July 1, 2024, Deputies who attain a Bachelor's Degree from an accredited university in Criminal Justice, Criminology, Social Work, Human Services, Public Administration, Business Administration, Behavioral Sciences, Political Science, Psychology, Journalism, or a closely related field determined by the Sheriff or his designee, will qualify for a four percent (4%) of base pay education incentive.
+Deputies requesting education Incentive pay for a Bachelor's Degree shall be required to provide proof of their degree.